bondy-io/bondy-demo-marketplace/README.md

 The market publishes the following topics:
 * `com.market.item.added`: When a new item is on offer.
 * `com.market.item.new_price`: When a bid was accepted.
+* `com.market.opened`: When `market` is connected and has registered the RPC URIs, it publishes this topic to let the listeners it is ready to accept calls.

 ## Troubleshooting